-Learn something new every day More Info... by email
+Learn something new every day

 In airway inflammation, the immune system identifies a threat and signals a cascading series of reactions inside the tissue of the airways.
 Mast cells release histamine, a chemical compound that relaxes the blood vessels and contracts the smooth muscle in the airways.
 A flood of chemicals rush to the site.
 The airways start to swell and constrict and the patient has trouble breathing.
 Patients may also experience a burning, itching, or irritated sensation.
 If a doctor looks into the airways, they appear red and tender.

-Immediate treatment for airway inflammation can include antihistamines to blunt the immune system's response, steroids to reduce pain and swelling, and breathing treatments to keep the airways open.
+Immediate treatment for an inflamed airway can include antihistamines to blunt the immune system's response, steroids to reduce pain and swelling, and breathing treatments to keep the airways open.
 Some patients may require intubation, where the airway is secured with a breathing tube to make sure the patient gets enough air.
 Once the initial crisis is over, the patient can discuss options for preventing future episodes.
-Long-term medication may be necessary to control airway inflammation, and lifestyle changes like avoiding allergens or changing the exercise routine can be helpful as well.
+Long-term medication may be necessary to control the inflammation, and lifestyle changes like avoiding allergens or changing the exercise routine can be helpful as well.

 When I was in high school, the physical education teacher would make us run a lap around the baseball and football fields before starting class.
 Most of the time, I came in last.
 I could feel my throat closing up and I couldn't get enough breath to keep running comfortably.
 Some of the other students made fun of me because they thought I was completely out of shape.